Thursday, February 16, 2012

 Here's the finished product, good as new.

-While you contemplate this vintage view of the salon at Ventfort I'll give you a precis on how the place got so run down.
-Morgan's wife died three years after Ventfort was finished, but he and a second wife continued to use it during the Lenox season until he died in 1911.
+While you contemplate the vintage view below of the salon at Ventfort, let me give you a precis of how the place got so run down.
+Morgan's wife died three years after Ventfort was finished, but he and a second wife continued to use it for the Lenox season until he died in 1911.
 During the First World War, Morgan heirs rented Ventfort to Margaret Vanderbilt, wife of Lusitania victim Alfred Vanderbilt, and later to Roscoe Bonsal.
-The Bonsals eventually bought the house in 1925 for $103,000, and twenty years later, in 1945, their heirs sold it for $22,500 to Arthur Martin.
+The Bonsals eventually bought the house in 1925 for $103,000, and twenty years later, in 1945, the heirs sold it for $22,500 to Arthur Martin.
 The new owner converted the mansion into a dormitory for Tanglewood students and subdivided the perimeter of the property into small building lots.
-Then in 1950, Bruno Aron turned Ventfort into a hotel called Festival House.
+(Ouch).
+In 1950, Bruno Aron turned Ventfort into a hotel called Festival House.
 The Fokine Ballet Camp came along next and continued to kick the old house around, in the manner of dormitories everywhere, until 1976.
 Then an outfit called The Bible Speaks inflicted yet more dormitory abuse until a spectacular bankruptcy at the end of the 1980s.
 Enter nursing home operator, intentional neglect, and threatened demolition.

 This was the salon in 1997.

 Ventfort's elaborate ceilings were falling down all over the place.
 The one in the image below is located in the corridor to the billiard room.
 The darker colored original section was used as a model for reproducing missing areas.
 The light colored work is all new.
 Jeff Gulick, the man who did the exterior carving, was also in charge of interior plaster restoration.
 Pretty amazing.